wbroek/ShareKit/README.markdown

 These changes are changes which need code modification in your code

+### Facebook
+Added native Facebook support which works in iOS 6<br>
+If the device runs on iOS 5 Facebook connect is used, see below

 ### Facebook connect

 Facebook connect has changed the way they authenticate the user on the iphone.
 In the previous release of Sharekit it was done in a browser view where the user needed to enter his email and password.<br />